DouglasDwyer/Imp.NET/docfx_project/articles/sclasses.md

 #### The Shared attribute

 Any user-defined class may be shared across the network using a custom interface generated automatically at compile time.
 For the `Shared` attribute to work properly, the target version of C# must support source generators, and the Imp generator must be enabled.
-To mark a class as shared, mark it as `partial`, add the following attribute to it:
+To mark a class as shared, mark it as `partial`, and add the following attribute to it:
 ```csharp
 [Shared]
 public partial class SharedClass